Nominal Recursors as Epi-Recursors: Extended Technical Report: Nominal recursors as epi-recursors

 This is easy to see in the case of $r_6$ and $r_7$.
 Indeed, after removing the term arguments of the operations and relations, Thms.~\ref{thm-popRecSwap} (swap/fresh) and \ref{thm-popRecSubst} (subst/fresh) simply state, for a suitable extension of the constructor signature $\Sigmac$, the initiality of the corresponding term model among all models satisfying $\Props_6$ or $\Props_7$.
-Moreover, Thm.~\ref{thm-popRecRename} (about renaming recursion) is easily seen to become exactly $r_8$ if we trivialize the Barendregt-convention parameter $X$, i.e., take $X=\emptyset$. \looseness=-1
+Moreover, Thm.~\ref{thm-popRecRename} (about renaming recursion) is easily seen to be exactly $r_8$. \looseness=-1

-Seeing that $r_1$ is the stripped down version of the perm/free recursor (expressed by Thm~\ref{thm-pittsRec}) requires a bit of work.
-After removing $X$ from (i.e., taking $X$ to be $\emptyset$ in) Thm.~\ref{thm-pittsRec}, we see that a nominal set $\AA = (A,\_[\_]^\AA)$ together with $\emptyset$-supported operations $\Vr^\AA : \Var \ra A$, $\Ap^\AA : A \ra A \ra A$ and $\Lm^\AA : \Var \ra A \ra A$ can be equivalently described as a $(\Sigma_1,\Props_1)$-model.
+Seeing that $r_1$ is the stripped down version of the perm/free recursor ( from Thm~\ref{thm-pittsRec}) requires a bit of work.
+After removing $X$ from (i.e., taking $X$ to be $\emptyset$ in Thm.~\ref{thm-pittsRec}), we see that a nominal set $\AA = (A,\_[\_]^\AA)$ together with $\emptyset$-supported operations $\Vr^\AA$, $\Ap^\AA$ and $\Lm^\AA$ can be equivalently described as a $(\Sigma_1,\Props_1)$-model.
 Moreover, the properties of the unique function $g:\Trm \ra A$ guaranteed by Thm.~\ref{thm-pittsRec} are equivalent to those of $\Sigma_i$-morphisms.
-(App.~\ref{app-modreDetailsNomSets} gives more details.)
-Thm.~\ref{thm-pittsRec} does not actually need the finite-support condition \FSup{} for the target domain---which is why in Fig.~\ref{fig-iter} we show it for $r_1$ (and for its variant $r_3$ discussed below) as crossed out.
+(App.~\ref{app-modreDetailsNomSets} gives details.)
+Thm.~\ref{thm-pittsRec} does not actually need the finite-support condition \FSupFv{} for the target domain---which is why in Fig.~\ref{fig-iter} we show it for $r_1$ (and for the variant $r_3$ discussed below) as crossed out. \looseness=-1